yihong1120/Construction-Hazard-Detection/README.md

    - Secondary streams
    - YouTube videos or live streams
    - Discord streams
+- `site`: TThe location of the monitoring system (e.g., construction site, factory).
-- `image_name`: The name assigned to the image or camera.
+- `stream_name`: The name assigned to the camera or stream (e.g., "Front Gate", "Camera 1").
-- `label`: The label assigned to the video stream.
-- `model_key`: The key identifier for the machine learning model to use.
+- `model_key`: The key identifier for the machine learning model to use (e.g., "yolo11n").
+- `notifications`: A list of LINE messaging API tokens and corresponding languages for sending notifications.
+   - `line_token_1`, `line_token_2`, etc.: These are the LINE API tokens.
+   - `language_1`, `language_2`, etc.: The languages for the notifications (e.g., "en" for English, "zh-TW" for Traditional Chinese).
+For information on how to obtain a LINE token, please refer to [line_notify_guide_en](docs/en/line_notify_guide_en.md).
 - `line_token`: The LINE messaging API token for sending notifications.
 For information on how to obtain a LINE token, please refer to [line_notify_guide_en](docs/en/line_notify_guide_en.md).
-- `run_local`: Boolean value indicating whether to run object detection locally.
+- `detect_with_server`: Boolean value indicating whether to run object detection using a server API.
+If `True`, the system will use the server for object detection.
+If `False`, object detection will run locally on the machine.
-- `language`: The language for notifications and system messages.
+- `expire_date`: Expire date for the video stream configuration in ISO 8601 format (e.g., "2024-12-31T23:59:59").
+If there is no expiration date, a string like "No Expire Date" can be used.

 <br>